Interactive Voice Response Line configuration

-Interactive Voice Response Lines route inbound calls to landlines, mobiles, sat phones, or other Connect Rocket lines based on a keypad input by the caller.
-Follow the steps below to set up an Interactive Voice Line.
+An Interactive Voice Response (IVR) Line routes inbound calls to landlines, mobiles, satellite phones, or other Connect Rocket phone lines based on a keypad selection made by the caller.
+It's well suited to main contact lines where callers need to be directed to the right team or number quickly.

-Need assistance with phone line configuration?
-Please book a training session.
+Need help with phone line configuration?
+Book a training session and we'll be happy to assist.

 Step 1